Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 ## Step 4: Deploy 🥳

-Once you have named the archive, place it into the folder on your host system that is mounted to Crackpipe's `/files` folder.
+Once you have named the archive, place it into the folder on your host system that is mounted to Crackpipe's files folder (by default `/files`).
 Once the archive is in place, Crackpipe will automatically index the game, enrich it with metadata, and save it in your database.

 Congratulations!
 You have successfully added a game to your Crackpipe server.
 Repeat the process for any additional games you want to add.